home-assistant/home-assistant.io/source/_integrations/boschshc.markdown

 ## Client registration

 Before accessing the Bosch Smart Home Controller, a client must be registered on the controller.
 For this, a valid SSL cert/key pair must be registered on the controller.
-To start the client registration, press and hold the button on the controller until the led starts flashing.
-For more information, follow the [client registration](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller) steps described in the Bosch SHC API docs.
+To start the client registration, press and hold the button on the controller until the LED starts flashing.
+For more information, follow the [client registration](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller) steps described in the Bosch SHC API documentation.